openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 +----------+------------------------------------------------------+-------------------------------------+
 @endsphinxdirective

-To put it simply, when loading the model to the first device on the list fails, AUTO will try to load it to the next device in line, until one of them succeeds.
+<a name="initial-compile"></a>To put it simply, when loading the model to the first device on the list fails, AUTO will try to load it to the next device in line, until one of them succeeds.
-What is important, **AUTO always starts inference with the CPU**, as it provides very low latency and can start inference with no additional delays.
+What is important, **AUTO always starts inference with CPU**, as it provides very low latency and can start inference with no additional delays.
-While the CPU is performing inference, AUTO continues to load the model to the device best suited for the purpose and transfers the task to it when ready.
+While CPU is performing inference, AUTO continues to load the model to the device best suited for the purpose and transfers the task to it when ready.
 This way, the devices which are much slower in compiling models, GPU being the best example, do not impede inference at its initial stages.
-For example, if you use a CPU and a GPU, first-inference latency of AUTO will be better than GPU itself.
+For example, if you use a CPU and a GPU, first-inference latency of AUTO will be better than using GPU itself.

-Note that if you choose to exclude the CPU from the priority list, it will also be unable to support the initial model compilation stage.
+Note that if you choose to exclude CPU from the priority list, it will be unable to support the initial model compilation stage.

 ![autoplugin_accelerate]

-This mechanism can be easily observed in our Benchmark Application sample ([see here](#Benchmark App Info)), showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
+This mechanism can be easily observed in our <a href="#benchmark-app-info">Benchmark Application sample</a>, showing how the first-inference latency (the time it takes to compile the model and perform the first inference) is reduced when using AUTO.
 For example:

 ```sh
 benchmark_app -m ../public/alexnet/FP32/alexnet.xml -d GPU -niter 128